 Square and rounded buttonholes

 Straight buttonholes can either be square or rounded.
 Round-end buttonholes are the best choice for lightweight garments like blouses.
-Design-wise, round-end buttonholes appear more delicate and usually compliment the garment’s shape better than a square buttonhole.
+Design-wise, round-end buttonholes appear more delicate and usually complement the garment’s shape better than a square buttonhole.
 A square buttonhole will work best for medium to heavier weight fabrics.

 Another variation on the straight buttonhole is the corded buttonhole.
 A corded buttonhole is not as stretchy as a regular straight buttonhole, which makes it the perfect choice for knits.
 Filler cord, usually pearl cotton or buttonhole twist, is hidden between the stitching and the fabric, giving the buttonhole a slightly raised look and making the buttonhole much more durable.
 Sewing a corded buttonhole only requires a few extra steps and can make a huge difference in your garment.
 You can see how to sew a corded buttonhole at The Sew Box.